 Ghirahim will summon a circle of darts around himself and fire them at you in three sets of five.
 There are two ways to deal with this attack.
-The first method is to slash each set of five as it appears to cancel the attack; this does not leave Ghirahim vulnerable and is slightly slow.
+The first method is to slash each set of five as it appears to cancel the attack; this does not leave Ghirahim vulnerable and is slow.
 The second way is to get close to Ghirahim and keep doing horizontal slashes.
-This will sometimes cause him to do the following attack, the Leaping Strike.
+This will sometimes cause him to transition into a Leaping Strike.
 If you hit him after that attack it will despawn Ghirahim's darts.

-It looks you can hit him when he summons Dart Circle or Triple Dart but it actually doesn't deal any damages.
+Similar to the Dart Circle, it seems like you can hit him when he summons these darts, but it actually doesn't deal any damage.